Some important policies to keep in mind as you plan your event

 Occidental reserves the right to restrict food service activities of student organizations as warranted by the Associate Vice President for Hospitality Services.

 Students shall not enter into verbal or written contracts of any kind.
 Occidental College contracts are required in most situations.
-Exceptions must be approved by OSL.
+Exceptions must be approved by SLICE.
 Some contracts are embedded within invoices from vendors, which may negate the need for an Occidental contract.
-OSL must approve these invoices/contracts.
+SLICE must approve these invoices/contracts.
 Students may not sign invoices, except to receive delivery of items for an event or confirm pick-up after an event.

 All clubs must adhere to copyright law.
 Activities that bring copyright law into play would include showing a movie, producing a play, playing audio recordings and other music, or reprinting pieces from published works, including photographs.
 Generally, you must secure permission from the author or publisher before presenting copyrighted material.
-Please contact OSL for assistance in determining whether permission is necessary and how to seek it.
+Please contact SLICE for assistance in determining whether permission is necessary and how to seek it.
 This is a time-consuming process and may necessitate the need for extra planning time before an event.